maxim111333/incubator-aurora/docs/update-heartbeat.md

 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler resets countdown and responds with STOP.
 External service stops heartbeats.

-### 2. Update paused due to health problems
+### 2. Update paused by user or external service
 * User posts a coordinated job update request
 * Scheduler creates a job update and waits for a heartbeat to start acting on it
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
-* External service detects service health problems and calls `pauseJobUpdate`
+* External service detects service health problems and calls `pauseJobUpdate`.
+Alternatively, user calls `pauseJobUpdate`
-* Scheduler moves update into paused state.
+* Scheduler moves update into paused state
+* In case a `heartbeatJobUpdate` RPC is called with the matching update ID, scheduler responds with PAUSED.
+External service has a choice to either continue or stop heartbeats.

+### 3. Update resumed by user or external service
+* External service decides to resume job update after a health problem is resolved and calls `resumeJobUpdate`.
+Alternatively, user calls `resumeJobUpdate`
+* Scheduler resumes the update and waits for a heartbeat to start acting on it.

-### 3. Missed heartbeat (network partition)
+### 4. Missed heartbeat (network partition)
 * User posts a coordinated job update request
 * Scheduler creates a job update and waits for a heartbeat to start acting on it
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler unblocks update,